kubeshop/monokle/docs/templates.md

-# What is a Monokle Template?
+# What is a Monokle Desktop Template?

-A Monokle Template is a mechanism for creating visual forms and interpolating the data from those forms into one or multiple manifests.
+A Monokle Desktop Template is a mechanism for creating visual forms and interpolating the data from those forms into one or multiple manifests.

 For each form, we must define the JSON schema of the data to use as an input and a UI-schema for customizing the visuals of the forms (for example, specifying which widgets should be used).

-Monokle uses the [React-Schema-Form component](https://github.com/rjsf-team/react-jsonschema-form) to render template forms for the provided schemas, read more in [their documentation](https://react-jsonschema-form.readthedocs.io/en/latest/) on how to further work with forms, schemas and ui-schemas.
+Monokle Desktop uses the [React-Schema-Form component](https://github.com/rjsf-team/react-jsonschema-form) to render template forms for the provided schemas, read more in [their documentation](https://react-jsonschema-form.readthedocs.io/en/latest/) on how to further work with forms, schemas and ui-schemas.

 Any folder that contains a `monokle-template.json` file can be a template.

-## **What is the structure of `monokle-template.json` for a valid Monokle Template?**
+## **What is the structure of `monokle-template.json` for a valid Monokle Desktop Template?**

 Here’s an example of a template that creates a Pod: https://github.com/kubeshop/monokle-default-templates-plugin/blob/main/basic-pod-template/monokle-template.json